top of page

 How We Got Here

 In the summer of 2024, our community experienced a severe water crisis as many local wells went dry.
-This situation coincided with a time when a significant portion of our fresh water resources was being diverted for hydraulic fracturing (fracking) operations.
-While we recognize the important role that the oil and gas industry plays in supporting local jobs and the economy, we also face the pressing challenge of protecting our limited water supply, especially our aquifers, which do not replenish without rainwater.
+This situation coincided with a time when a significant portion of our fresh water resources were being diverted for hydraulic fracturing (fracking) operations.
+While we recognize the important role the oil and gas industry plays in supporting local jobs and the economy, we also face the pressing challenge of protecting our limited water supply, especially our aquifers.
 As companies seek permits to continue using these vital resources for fracking, it is essential that we prioritize the sustainability of our freshwater sources.
-We propose exploring alternative water sources, such as river water or aquifers replenished by rivers, for industrial use.
+We propose exploring alternative water sources for industrial use.
 This will help ensure that our community continues to have access to safe, reliable water for drinking, agriculture, and other essential needs, now and in the future.

 pexels-tom-fournier-208942721-16852979.jpg